BishopFox/badPods/README.md

 In order to be successful in this attack path, you'll need the following:

 1. Access to a cluster
-1. Permission to create one of the following resource types in at least one namespace.
+1. Permission to create one of the following resource types in at least one namespace:
-   * CronJob
-   * DeamonSet
-   * Deployment
-   * Job
-   * Pod
-   * ReplicaSet
-   * ReplicationController
-   * StatefulSet
+   * CronJob, DeamonSet, Deployment, Job, Pod, ReplicaSet, ReplicationController, StatefulSet
 1. Access to exec into pods or a network policy that allows a reverse shell from a pod to reach you.
 1. A pod security policy (or other pod admission controller's logic) that allows pods to be created with one or more security sensitive attributes, or no pod security policy / pod admission controller at all

 ## The badPods line-up

-### There are 8 ways to create a Pod
-There might be a situation where you are not authorized to create pods, but you can create another resource type that will spin up the pods.

-As [Eviatar Gerzi (@g3rzi)](https://twitter.com/g3rzi) points out in his talk [Compromising Kubernetes Cluster by Exploiting RBAC Permissions](https://published-prd.lanyonevents.com/published/rsaus20/sessionsFiles/18100/2020_USA20_DSO-W01_01_Compromising%20Kubernetes%20Cluster%20by%20Exploiting%20RBAC%20Permissions.pdf), "There are 8 ways to create a Pod".

-I've included manifests that will create each of my badPods as each of the 8 different resource types.
-### Reverse shells

-In most situations, if you have permission to create pods, you also have permission to `exec` into them.
-However, that is not always the case, so a version of each manifest is included that will call back to your listener as soon as the pod is created.

 Notes | readme | pod | revshell
 -- | -- | -- | --